juanelas/object-sha/docs/API.md

 **`Throws`**

-Thrown if an invalid hash algorithm is selected.
+RangeError if an invalid hash algorithm is selected.

 #### Parameters